TaokyleYT/PUCTF25-K1K1_Soldiers-Writeup/README.md

 Step 1: confusion
 - feed some random stuff

-Step 2: copy and past
+Step 2: copy and paste
 - continuously paste part of their response back to them

 Step 3: profit